alonzomori/MonDaiNai/README.md

-# Mondainai
+# MonDaiNai

-**Mondainai** is an app that helps connect people who want to give things away with people who need them.
+**MonDaiNai** is an app that helps connect people who want to give things away with people who need them.
 It reduces friction in:
 - Posting items to give away
 - Selecting a date to meet for the trade
 - Communicating with someone who speaks Japanese